Amos 5, 21-24

 We pray with thanksgiving Amen!

-Today's contributor is John Agbodjan, a student at Westminster College, Cambridge.
+Today's contributor is John Agbodjan, a former student minister at Westminster College, Cambridge.